gcosta151/RS-Portfolio-Opt/README.md

 - TimeSeries.jl v0.23

 ## Usage ##
 This repository contains all the files used to necessary to run the numerical experiments of the regime-switching portfolio optimization framework.
 To run the experiments. please refer to the main.jl file.
-Anyone wishing to make any changes to the models do so by tinkering with a copy of the code base.
+Anyone wishing to make any changes to the models can do so by tinkering with a copy of the code base.
 The code base is made up of the following files:
 - dataload/DataLoad.jl: Module to download data from [Kenneth French's data library](https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html).
 Use this module to download returns of the Fama-French three-factor model, as well as the Industry Portfolios to serve as the historical asset returns.
 - optimization/PortfolioOptimization.jl: Module to construct optimal nominal and regime-switching portfolios.
 Six portfolio optimization models are currently available for use:
    - mvo: Nominal mean-variance optimization